If you absolutely hate math and you’re looking for a degree that has close to zero calculations, a law degree could be a great choice for you!

-Law is a system of rules that state what we can or cannot do.
+Law is a system of rules that state what we can and cannot do.

 These rules are put together to ensure that everyone’s rights are protected so that we can live freely and peacefully, preventing social chaos.

-If you don’t already know it, law affects every aspect of our daily lives!
+If you don’t already know, law affects every aspect of our lives.

-We pay for our meals, stop at traffic lights and pay our taxes, because these are all required by law.
-If you break the law, you may have to face certain consequences, depending on how serious the offence is.
-It could be anywhere from paying a small fine, all the way to some serious jail time.
+Whether it’s paying for meals, stopping at traffic lights or refraining from physically injuring someone else, the law is required to protect people from being harmed by others.
+Breaking the law may result in having to face certain consequences depending on how serious the offence is.
+It could be anywhere from paying a small fine all the way to some serious jail time.

 b) What Are the Various Fields of Law?